Project-HINATA/segatools-banafix/doc/config/initiald.md

 controller panel.
 The quickest way to access it is to press Win+R, then type in `joy.cpl` and look at the list it will display.

+### `pedalsName`

+Default ` `

+Name of the pedals to use (or any subset thereof).
+Leave blank if you do not have separate pedals; aka the pedals are part of the wheel.
+The pedals will be mapped to the `accelAxis` and `brakeAxis` which would normally be used by the wheel defined under `deviceName`.
+The quickest way to access it is to press Win+R, then type in `joy.cpl` and look at the list it will display.

 ### `shifterName`

 Default ` `